thesauri/dpad-compose/README.md

 Next, we'll use our newly created component to create a grid of colored boxes.
 First, let's prepare list of lists containing the colors we want to display.
-To make my life simple I picked a palette from [flatuicolors.com](https://flatuicolors.com/palette/defo) and copied some of the colors to a list:
+To make this look decent I picked a palette from [flatuicolors.com](https://flatuicolors.com/palette/defo) and copied some of the colors to a list:

 ```kotlin
 val rowColors = listOf(